No Longer My Own: Critical reception

-Awarding the album three stars for CCM Magazine, Jamie Walker states, "No Longer My Own ...showcases her classic alto vocals and knack for catchy piano driven melodies ...The self-produced project is decisively pop with hints of gospel."
-Michael Dalton, giving the album a four out of five at The Phantom Tollbooth, writes, "The music jogs along with a sober assessment of the pain and evil in the world ...[noting]...Choices like this are indicative of the maturity found on this release."
+Awarding the album three stars for CCM Magazine, Jamie Walker states, "No Longer My Own ... showcases her classic alto vocals and knack for catchy piano driven melodies ...
+The self-produced project is decisively pop with hints of gospel."
+Michael Dalton, giving the album a four out of five at The Phantom Tollbooth, writes, "The music jogs along with a sober assessment of the pain and evil in the world ...
+Choices like this are indicative of the maturity found on this release."